aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/find-and-replace/_index.md

 Also, you can use special metacharacters with simple string replacement and regular expressions to specify breaks within the find and replace operation.

 Aspose.Words presents the find and replace functionality with the [IReplacingCallBack](https://apireference.aspose.com/words/java/com.aspose.words/ireplacingcallback).
-You can work with many options during the find and replace process using [FindReplaceOptions](https://apireference.aspose.com/words/java/com.aspose.words/FindReplaceOptions) class.
+You can work with multiple options during the find and replace process using [FindReplaceOptions](https://apireference.aspose.com/words/java/com.aspose.words/FindReplaceOptions) class.

 ### Find and Replace Text using Simple String Replacement